 Several London-based clinics offer MRI scans without a GP referral.
 For example, Scan partners with over 24 MRI scanners in central London, allowing patients to book online without a referral, and places like Dementech Neurosciences offer same-day MRI scans15,16.

-Why Choose Ezra?
+Why Our Members Choose Ezra

 At Ezra, you don’t need a GP referral to get a private MRI scan.
 Ezra offers a unique and comprehensive approach to proactive healthcare through their full-body scans.
 Our service provides direct access to advanced imaging, which is convenient for individuals seeking preventative care.

 Ezra uses FDA-approved AI technology, which enhances MRI image quality and reduces scan times.
 This innovation has enabled Ezra to offer the world’s first 30-minute full-body MRI scan, significantly decreasing costs and improving accessibility.
+Furthermore, we don't use contrast at Ezra, avoiding potential allergic reactions or other severe conditions.

-Ezra scans are exceptionally thorough, screening up to 13 organs for potential cancers and over 500 other conditions.
+Ezra scans are exceptionally thorough, screening up to 14 organs for potential cancers and over 500 other conditions.
 This comprehensive approach provides patients with a detailed overview of their health status.
 Ezra also offers affordable subscription plans, including multi-year options for annual screenings.

 Summary: Private MRI Scans Without Referral